neone4373/cljs_hit_the_ground_running/blog.md

 2. An auto-run auto compile Specljs service alerting you for you .cljs tests
 3. A live update repl allowing you to interact live with the browser

 With that you should be ready to get hacking on an Om.
 For next steps I would recommend David Nolan's [basic tutorial](https://github.com/swannodette/om/wiki/Basic-Tutorial "Basic Tutorial") to get you started with the Om's core concepts.
 Though it is light table centric, there is plenty to be gained from any development environment.
+Also for those of you interested the full project source is available here: `https://github.com/neone4373/cljs_hit_the_ground_running`.

 Thanks for reading.